How To Shift Your Kids From Stressed To Strength (even if they resist your efforts!)

-When your child is anxious, angry, shut down, getting into trouble, struggling in school, or overwhelmed, it’s hard not to panic.
+When your child seems stressed... they're anxious, angry, shut down, moody, getting into trouble, struggling in school, lashing out, or shutting you out... it’s hard not to panic.

-When kids aren't doing well, the most powerful question we can ask is: “What’s making them feel so uncomfortable?”
+When kids aren't doing well managing stress, the most powerful question we can ask is: “What’s making them feel so uncomfortable?”

-Because here’s the truth: Kids do better when they feel better.
-And they feel better when their body and brain are working well.
+- Kids do better when they feel better and

 Behavior Is A Clue - Not The Problem Itself

-So here’s the framework I use to help parents focus on what matters most when it comes to nourishing their kids.
+So here’s the framework I use to help parents do this with their kids.

-The 5 Nourishment Needs That Support Brain & Body Health
+5 Nourishment Needs Support Brain & Body Health

 1. Real Food